jquery/learn.jquery.com/page/using-jquery-core/avoid-conflicts-other-libraries.md

 attribution:
   - jQuery Fundamentals
 ---
-If you are using another JavaScript library that uses the `$` variable, you can run into conflicts with jQuery.
+If you're using another JavaScript library that uses the `$` variable, you might run into conflicts with jQuery.
 In order to avoid these conflicts, you need to put jQuery in no-conflict mode immediately after it is loaded onto the page and before you attempt to use jQuery in your page.

-When you put jQuery into no-conflict mode, you have the option of assigning a variable name to replace `$`.
+You have the option of assigning a variable name to replace `$` in no-conflict mode:

 ```
 <!-- Putting jQuery into no-conflict mode -->